-- Negotiated rates agreed to by the nonnetwork provider and either the claims administrator or one of its vendors, affiliates or subcontractors, at the discretion of the claims administrator. - If rates have not been negotiated, then one of the following amounts: - 140% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market, or - When a rate is not published by CMS for the service, the claims administrator uses an available gap methodology to determine a rate for the service as follows - For services other than physicianadministered pharmaceutical products, the claims administrator uses a gap methodology that uses a relative value scale, which is usually based on the difficulty, time, work, risk and resources of the service.
-The relative value scale currently used is created by Ingenix.
-If the Ingenix relative value scale becomes no longer available, a comparable scale will be used.
-The claims administrator and Ingenix are related companies through common ownership by UnitedHealth Group. - For physician-administered pharmaceutical products, the claims administrator uses gap methodologies that are similar to the pricing methodology used by CMS, and produces fees based on published acquisition costs or average wholesale price for the pharmaceuticals.
-These methodologies are currently created by RJ Health Systems, Thomson Reuters (published in its Red Book), or the claims administrator based on an internally developed pharmaceutical pricing resource.
+- When covered health services are received from a non-network provider, eligible expenses are determined, based on: - Negotiated rates agreed to by the non-network provider and either the claims administrator or one of the claims administrator's vendors, affiliates or subcontractors, at the claims administrator's discretion. - If rates have not been negotiated, then one of the following amounts: - Eligible expenses are determined based on 140% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market, with the exception of the following: - 50% of CMS for the same or similar laboratory service. - 45% of CMS for the same or similar durable medical equipment, or CMS competitive bid rates. - When a rate is not published by CMS for the service, the claims administrator uses an available gap methodology to determine a rate for the service as follows: - For services other than pharmaceutical products, the claims administrator uses a gap methodology established by OptumInsight and/or a third party vendor that uses a relative value scale.
+The relative value scale is usually based on the difficulty, time, work, risk and resources of the service.
+If the relative value scale(s) currently in use become no longer available, the claims administrator will use a comparable scale(s).
+UnitedHealthcare and OptumInsight are related companies through common ownership by UnitedHealth Group.
+Refer to UnitedHealthcare's website at MyUHC.com for information regarding the vendor that provides the applicable gap fill relative value scale information.

-When a rate is not published by CMS for the service and a gap methodology does not apply to the service, or the provider does not submit sufficient information on the claim to pay it under CMS published rates or a gap methodology, the eligible expense is based on 50% of the provider's billed charge, except that certain eligible expenses for mental health and substance abuse services are based on 80% of the billed charge.
+- For pharmaceutical products, the claims administrator uses gap methodologies that are similar to the pricing methodology used by CMS, and produce fees based on published acquisition costs or average wholesale price for the pharmaceuticals.
+These methodologies are currently created by RJ Health Systems, Thomson Reuters (published in its Red Book), or UnitedHealthcare based on an internally developed pharmaceutical pricing resource. - When a rate is not published by CMS for the service and a gap methodology does not apply to the service, the eligible expense is based on 50% of the provider's billed charge. - For mental health services and substance use disorder services the eligible expense will be reduced by 25% for covered health services provided by a psychologist and by 35% for covered health services provided by a masters level counselor.